Caroline Jones, MHA

-Henry is an engaging, effective instructor who educates children in foster care and at-risk youth on vital skills for a bright future.
+Henry is an engaging, effective instructor who educates children in foster care and at-risk youth on vital socio-emotional skills for a bright future.
+Henry is a behavioral health counselor and social worker who helps children who have experienced trauma to learn healthy ways of coping.
 A recent recipient of the Kind to Kids Foundation Rising Star Award, Henry is a shining example of someone who overcame great obstacles to succeed in the world and make a difference.
-Henry is also a behavioral health and outpatient social worker with the Veterans Administration.

 Dawn brings her medical and business expertise to help facilitate our services for children in need.
 Dawn ensures that children who are victims of child abuse and neglect have vital supplies to help them get through the difficult times in foster care.
 She works diligently to bring care and comfort to our community’s most vulnerable children.